jeevanism/pludooprint/README.md

 ## License

 This project is licensed under the **GNU Affero General Public License version 3** (AGPL-3).

-### Why AGPL-3 for Web Apps?

-The AGPL-3 closes the "SaaS loophole" that is not covered by the standard GPL.

--   Under the **GPL**, if you modify software and run it on a server without distributing it to users, you are not required to share the source code.

--   However, with the **AGPL-3**, if you run a modified version of the software on a server and users interact with it remotely (e.g., via a web app), you **must** provide those users access to the modified source code.

-This ensures that all improvements or changes to the web application remain open source and accessible to the community, even if the software is never physically distributed.

 For more details, see the `LICENSE` file in the repository.